 Hot Caramel Apple Toddy

-As the evenings get cooler here in the south, I have truly been looking forward to sitting by our new fireplace and enjoying a cocktail.
-Honestly I have been dreaming about this for almost a year.
+Hot Caramel Apple Toddy is perfect as the evening’s get cooler here in the south.
+I have truly been looking forward to sitting by our new fireplace and enjoying a cocktail.

 THE GROCERY LIST

-- In a saucepot, combine apple cider, cinnamon, star anise, nutmeg , vanilla, orange zest and cloves.
-Bring to a boil.
-Remove from heat and cover with a lid.
+- A sauce pan or Instant Pot, combine apple cider, cinnamon, star anise, nutmeg , vanilla, orange zest and cloves. bring to boil on stove, Remove from heat and cover with a lid.
 Allow spices to steep for 10-15 minutes.
-Strain spices.
-Stir in brown sugar to dissolve.
+Use Strainer spoon to remove spices Stir in brown sugar to dissolve.
 (This can also be done in crock pot for serving outdoors)

 - Add one shot per glass of William Wolf Caramel Frisky Whiskey